This is the searchbox for the COCC website

 This course examines cultural diversity as recorded in American literature since 1965, emphasizing literary and cultural values in poetry, fiction, and drama.
 Readings focus on writers’ views of life within historically marginalized groups based on ethnicity, gender, and sexual identity.
 Recommended preparation: WR 121.

-Introduction to algebra, integers, rational and real numbers, algebraic expressions, linear equations in one and two variables, and systems of linear equations.
-Recommended preparation: MTH 020.
+Introduces algebra, integers, rational and real numbers, algebraic expressions, linear equations in one and two variables, and graphical representations with a focus on modeling and applications.
+Recommended preparation: MTH 015 or higher or minimum placement Math Level 7.

 WR 122 continues the focus of WR 121 in its review of rhetorical concepts and vocabulary, in the development of reading, thinking, and writing skills, along with metacognitive competencies understood through the lens of a rhetorical vocabulary.
 Specifically, students will identify, evaluate, and construct chains of reasoning, a process that includes an ability to distinguish assertion from evidence, recognize and evaluate assumptions, and select sources appropriate for a rhetorical task.
 Students will employ a flexible, collaborative, and appropriate composing process, working in multiple genres, and utilizing at least two modalities.
 Prerequisites: WR 121.